 Sociology between the Gaps will consider submitted work from sociologists and professionals in related fields providing the content of the submission has not been substantially published previously or submitted simultaneously to another journal or publication, print or electronic.
 Papers may be submitted by those working in academic, applied, clinical, or other settings.
-Faculty or mentors of current undergraduate students are encouraged to submit, with the student's permission, outstanding, original research papers in the field of sociology along with a letter of support from the faculty member/mentor.
 The Editor-In-Chief encourages submissions in English from international authors working on sociological topics.

 Sociology between the Gaps is published in collaboration with the Digital Publishing Services Department at Providence College's Phillips Memorial Library + Commons.
 The Editor-In-Chief is grateful to the library staff that help make this publication possible.

 See the Aims and Scope for a complete description of the journal.